minio/md5-simd/README.md

 `md5-simd` integrates a similar mechanism as described in [minio/sha256-simd](https://github.com/minio/sha256-simd#support-for-avx512) for making it easy for clients to take advantages of the parallel nature of the MD5 calculation.
 This will result in reduced overall CPU load.

-It is important to understand that `md5-simd` **does not speed up** an individual MD5 hash sum (unless you would be using some hierarchical tree structure).
+It is important to understand that `md5-simd` **does not speed up** a single threaded MD5 hash sum.
 Rather it allows multiple __independent__  MD5 sums to be computed in parallel on the same CPU core, thereby making more efficient usage of the computing resources.

 ## Usage